Using Monte Carlo with Piotroski

 Go from 0 to 9 step 1

-We want to see Piotroski 0, and we don’t want to see Piotroski 10 (why not?).
-So, just click on the numbers and change ’em.
+We want to see Piotroski 0, and we don’t want to see Piotroski 10 (Why not?
+Some mental homework for you to complete.).
+So, just click on the numbers and change them.

 Backtest it!